-Open the hoods and locate the other vehicle's battery and the Aurora's remote positive (+) jump starting terminal.
+Open the hoods and locate the other vehicle's battery and the Aurora's remote positive (+) jump starting terminal in the box on the passenger side of the engine compartment.
+(Your Aurora's battery isn't under the hood.)

 An electric fan can start up even when the engine is not running and can injure you.
 Keep hands, clothing and tools away from any underhood electric fan.